Medical Record Costs as Recoverable Case Expenses: What Every Attorney Should Know

 Request Records

-Receive & Track
+Receive & Index

-Records delivered with detailed expense documentation.
+Records delivered with itemized, matter-specific expense documentation.

 Automated